What is MEV? Maximal Extractable Value explained

 What is Maximal Extractable Value (MEV) and How Does it Work?

-When financial markets began embracing technology, profit fell to players with better technology and faster information.
+When financial markets began embracing technology, profits shifted to players with better technology and faster information.
 The better the edge, the higher the profits.
-Even a difference of seconds plays a major advantage.
-The best technology is essential to detect profitable transactions; players invest heavily in MEV bots to detect profitable MEV opportunities.
+Even a few seconds can make a major difference.

 A Brief History of Maximal Extractable Value (MEV)